 - Recycle something from your usual wardrobe and adjust it to fit.
 If you’re handy with sewing or know someone who is, think about up-cycling what you have, rather than buying something new.

 - If you have a dress with a high waist or an elasticised middle, then wear that.
 As long as you’re not too big then you won’t need to worry about stretching it out of shape.

 - Separates such as pants or a skirt with an elasticised waist are ideal when worn with a classy top or tunic.

 - Wear a maternity belly band with one of your normal pairs of pants or a skirt.

-- Borrow from a friend or source something suitable second hand through on-line shops.
+- Borrow from a friend or source something suitable second hand.
 Just because you don’t have the ideal item of maternity evening wear in your wardrobe doesn’t mean that your friends won’t.

 - If you have a friend or sister/relative who is a bigger size than you, ask them if they have something suitable you could wear.